CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 as a single element.
 The length of this list is four:

-.. index:: nested list, list!nested
+.. index:: nested list, list;nested

 .. code:: python